Kodik77rus/express-api/README.md

 It also sorts: by price (ascending / descending) and by creation date (ascending/descending);\
 And returns: response satus code 200 and json object with fields: ad name, link to the main image (first in the list), price.

+>>If query param has `"byDate"` the date field is added to the object.

 #### Arguments:

 | Query  parameters                 |   type   | description                                           | require |